Articles

 Optimise the Registration Form Itself

 The registration process should require minimal friction whilst collecting valuable qualification data.
 Start with essential fields only: name, email, and company.
+A smooth, hassle-free registration experience is vital for capturing all necessary attendee information and setting the tone for the event.
 You can always gather additional information through post-registration surveys or during the webinar itself.

 Implement progressive profiling by asking different questions based on registration source.
 LinkedIn traffic might warrant role-specific questions, whilst email subscribers might benefit from more targeted inquiries about their current challenges.